Economy of China: Disputes over economic data

 According to a 2019 research paper published by the Brookings Institution adjusting the historical GDP time series using value-added tax data, which the authors said are "highly resistant to fraud and tampering", China's economic growth may have been overstated by 1.7 percent each year between 2008 and 2016, meaning that the government may have been overstating the size of the Chinese economy by 12–16 percent in 2016.

 The Rhodium Group, an independent research think tank, has consistently questioned the accuracy of China's official GDP figures, estimating actual GDP growth in 2024 to be between 2.4% and 2.8%, significantly lower than the official claim of 4.8%.
 As observers raised their skepticism of the Chinese economy, in 2025, the United States Federal Reserve conducted economic research on whether China was growing at its 5% growth target.
 They concluded that Chinese official figures were not overstated, with alternative indicators, including trade, consumption, and the property sector data, closely aligned with the official GDP figure.
 China's strong supply-side economy for international trade and self-reliance offsets the weakness in consumption after the pandemic.

+China has shifted its approach to managing the private sector, moving from unpredictable crackdowns to a more stable, regulated system.
+In 2025, Xi Jinping signaled a new direction by meeting with Alibaba's Jack Ma, emphasizing the role of private firms in China's technological growth.
+The meeting with Alibaba's Jack Ma and other private sector leaders signaled a warmer stance towards China's technology firms after many years of regulatory pressure.
+It also indicated that there was a warmer stance toward private tech and AI firms after Alibaba and Ant Group were previously under scrutiny.
+It now seemed that analysts saw Beijing as wanting to promote domestic private tech firms and broader AI development to compete with the rest of the world.
+The meeting, which came just weeks before the unveiling of China's DeepSeek's latest AI model, which provided low-cost alternatives to the US alternatives.
+Legal protections for entrepreneurs have been codified, while the Chinese Communist Party has increased its presence in companies through party cells and "golden shares."
+This new model seeks to balance innovation with state control, particularly in high-tech sectors like AI and semiconductors.